 Calvin offers numerous majors, minors and concentrations in the arts.

 The bachelor of arts with a major in studio art offers students a strong foundation in art creation.
 Students concentrate on one area of studio art, choosing among ceramics, drawing, painting, photography, sculpture, graphic arts and visual communication.
 Learn more.

-The bachelor of arts with a major in art history is designed for those who wish to understand how visual images are made and why they appear the way they do.
+The bachelor of arts with a minor in art history is designed for those who wish to understand how visual images are made and why they appear the way they do.
 The department provides a variety of courses in Western and non-Western art to help prepare students for graduate study in art history and museum studies.
 Learn more.

 Through courses in American, British and global literature, as well as writing and theory, students explore literature and its roots through in-depth study.
 Learn more.